CharlotteBGH/readme-generator/video-sample-README.md

   ## Usage

-  Use to create README files for projects
+  Use to generate README files

   ## License